puneetpunj/salesforce-env-config-tests/README.md

 ### Execution Report

+After successful execution two types of report will be generated:

 #### Terminal Execution Report

-Tabular execution report at object level will be generated at the end of execution
+This contains the summary of execution in tabular format for each object per Destination org (as specified in `config.json`)

 ![Terminal Report](images/terminal-report.png)